pyscaffold/dsproject-demo/README.md

 ├── data
 │   ├── external            <- Data from third party sources.
 │   ├── interim             <- Intermediate data that has been transformed.
-│   ├── processed           <- The final, canonical data sets for modeling.
+│   ├── preprocessed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.